top of page

 The Jazmin Crumley Scholarship

-The full scholarship for ages 15–18 is named after Jazmin Crumley, the vocal coach who helped Marcellé weave together years of training into an embodied mastery of her voice.
-Each year, one 15–18-year-old receives 100% of the tuition cost for singing lessons, songwriting lessons, or both.
-These years mark a turning point—when developing artists refine advanced technique, solidify creative identity, and begin professional-level training that prepares them for the world beyond student study.
-The Jazmin Crumley Scholarship supports teens who are ready for this stage of artistry, whether they are preparing to record original music, build a portfolio for a contemporary music college program, or train for industry opportunities.
-Lessons at Once Upon a Voice are trauma-informed and neurodiversity-affirming, helping each student integrate technique, expression, and identity in ways that reflect their unique voice and story.
+The full scholarship for ages 15–18 is named in honor of Jazmin Crumley, the vocal coach who helped Marcellé integrate years of training into embodied mastery of her voice.
+Each year, one student is selected for a full, merit-based scholarship covering 100% of the tuition cost for singing lessons, songwriting lessons, or both.
+This scholarship is awarded to a teen whose artistic readiness, depth of engagement, and commitment to growth reflect exceptional potential at this advanced stage of development.
+These years mark a pivotal turning point.
+Developing artists refine advanced technique, solidify creative identity, and begin professional-level training that prepares them for life beyond student study.
+The Jazmin Crumley Scholarship supports teens who are ready to step fully into this phase of artistry—whether they are preparing to record original music, build a portfolio for a contemporary music college program, or pursue industry opportunities.
+All instruction at Once Upon a Voice is trauma-informed and neurodiversity-affirming, supporting students as they integrate technique, expression, and identity in ways that reflect their unique voice and story.
 Jazmin Crumley is a renowned vocal coach, director, and mentor whose career spans live performance, studio sessions, television, and nationally recognized music events.
-From her early beginnings in Ellenwood, Georgia, she grew into a powerhouse performer—trained in classical voice, steeped in gospel and soul, and deeply rooted in her faith.
-As a background vocalist, Jazmin has performed with artists such as Stevie Wonder, PJ Morton, Fantasia, Kirk Franklin, The Clark Sisters, and more.
-Her work has appeared on networks including BET and OWN, and her vocal direction has shaped award-winning productions such as Greenleaf, Kingdom Business, and Robin Roberts Presents: MAHALIA.
-Her arrangements have lifted the GRAMMY Premiere Show, the Stellar Gospel Music Awards, and other high-profile televised performances.
-In 2014, Jazmin founded The Outlet for Vocal Expression, a vocal contracting company that connects professional singers with high-level opportunities in the music industry.
-Through The Outlet, she has assembled vocal talent for nationally televised events, award shows, studio recordings, and live productions—including the Stellar Gospel Music Awards, Urban One Honors, and projects for BET and the OWN Network.
-While she now devotes most of her time to directing and contracting, her experience as a coach and educator continues to shape how she leads, empowers, and collaborates with other artists.
-For Marcellé, working with Jazmin brought a shift in how she approached her own voice as a teacher.
-After Marcellé completed a singing-teacher certification that blended contemporary vocal technique with principles from speech-language pathology, Jazmin evaluated her voice and found that some of the methods she had learned to teach were not fully integrated into her own singing.
+Raised in Ellenwood, Georgia, she developed into a powerhouse performer trained in classical voice, deeply rooted in gospel and soul, and guided by her faith.
+As a background vocalist, she has performed with artists including Stevie Wonder, PJ Morton, Fantasia, Kirk Franklin, and The Clark Sisters.
+Her work has appeared on networks such as BET and OWN, and her vocal direction has shaped award-winning productions including Greenleaf, Kingdom Business, and Robin Roberts Presents: MAHALIA.
+Her arrangements have elevated the GRAMMY Premiere Show, the Stellar Gospel Music Awards, and other high-profile televised performances.
+In 2014, Jazmin founded The Outlet for Vocal Expression, a vocal contracting company that connects professional singers with high-level opportunities across the music industry.
+Through The Outlet, she has assembled vocal talent for nationally televised events, award shows, studio recordings, and live productions, including the Stellar Gospel Music Awards, Urban One Honors, and projects for BET and the OWN Network.
+While she now focuses primarily on directing and contracting, her background as a coach and educator continues to shape how she leads, collaborates, and advocates for artists.
+For Marcellé, working with Jazmin marked a shift from intellectual understanding to embodied practice.
+After completing a singing-teacher certification that blended contemporary vocal technique with principles from speech-language pathology, Jazmin evaluated her voice and identified areas where the techniques Marcellé taught were not yet fully integrated into her own singing.
 “She encouraged me to build those skills for myself,” Marcellé shares, “so I could present them to students with confidence and clarity.”
-That process helped bridge the gap between knowledge and embodiment, deepening her belief that sustainable technique should feel as good as it sounds.
+That process bridged the gap between knowledge and embodiment, reinforcing Marcellé’s belief that sustainable technique must feel as good as it sounds.
 This scholarship honors Jazmin’s commitment to vocal health, creative freedom, and artist care.
-At Once Upon a Voice, students ages 15–18 receive professional-level training that prepares them to enter the music industry or contemporary music colleges.
-Our lessons support each student’s ability to develop vocal technique and connect emotionally with music.
-Those who want to sing like their favorite artists, or write the kinds of songs they love to stream, are guided not only in skill-building but in sustainable, joyful music-making.
-In the future, this scholarship will be sustained and supported through Voicelore, a nonprofit in development to protect what Jazmin believes in: making premium music training available to every teen who needs it.
-Voicelore will help keep this scholarship fully available each year and will also support equipment, in-person experiences, and creative opportunities that help young musicians thrive.
-Learn more at voicelore.org.
+At Once Upon a Voice, students ages 15–18 who receive this scholarship engage in professional-level study designed to prepare them for the realities of contemporary music-making.
+Whether developing advanced vocal technique, refining original material, or learning to sing and write in the styles they love, students are guided toward sustainable, joyful artistry grounded in self-awareness and integrity.